Volunteer in China:

 English Teacher

 You will be based at a primary school (ages 5 to 11), middle school (11 to 18), vocational school (16 to 18) or college/university (19 to 23).
 Several of the colleges also offer teacher training.
 In collaboration with the Chinese teachers of English, you will be teaching conversational English.
-You will also operate ‘English Corners’, offering enthusiastic students the opportunity to have more informal discussions and to learn about western culture and traditions— which Chinese people are often very interested in.
-In return, there will be an excellent opportunity for you to practice your Mandarin Chinese in language lessons that suit your needs.
+You will also operate ‘English Corners’, offering enthusiastic students the opportunity to have more informal discussions and to learn about western culture and traditions, which Chinese people are often very interested in.
+In return, there will be opportunities for you to practice your Mandarin Chinese in language lessons that suit your needs.

 Placement details

 We offer a range of different placements teaching English throughout China.
-Depending on your personal interests and goals, you will have the choice of teaching primary school children, secondary school pupils and students at teacher training colleges and universities.
+Depending on your personal interests and goals, you will have the choice of teaching primary school children, secondary school pupils or students at teacher training colleges and universities.

 If you opt to teach in a primary school, you could be placed in our host school in Huai’an City.
 This school is responsible for the education of 500 students and you will form part of a team of 300 staff members.
 Your duties as a volunteer would involve teaching around 14-16 classes of English per week to different age groups and different ability levels as well as helping to run and lead “English Corners”.
 These corners are informal English conversation groups that allow students to work on their speaking and listening skills in a relaxed setting outside of the classroom.

 On the other end of the scale are our placements in teacher training colleges or universities.
-One of our host placements in this category is Yibin University, which counts 11,000 students between the ages of 16-23.
+One of our host placements in this category is Yibin University, which has 11,000 students between the ages of 16-23.
 Your role in this placement would be to teach English as a foreign language to college students training to be kindergarten and primary school teachers.
-You would take between 16-18 classes per week from Monday to Friday, and may also be asked to teach some classes in the nearby middle school.
+You would take between 16-18 classes per week from Monday to Friday and may also be asked to teach some classes in the nearby middle school.

 In most cases meals are provided by the schools, usually in the school canteen.
 Alternatively, you can self-cater or eat off-site relatively cheaply.
 Most volunteers live on-site in a furnished flat.
 These usually have air conditioning, a fully equipped kitchen (including washing machine, fridge and microwave) and separate bedrooms.
-In most cases you will be placed with another Lattitude volunteer.
+In most cases you will be placed with another Lattitude Global Volunteering volunteer.
 Your partner may be from the UK, Australia, New Zealand or Canada.

 The living conditions volunteers experience are usually on a par with those offered to other full time teaching staff and as a consequence are very good.
 Most placements will also pay volunteers pocket money too.